Beta8374/solid-waste-classification-system/README.md

 <p>This project was my final project to obtain my bachelor's degree in CS.</p>

-<p>The classification model was created entirely in Edge Impulse Studio.
+The classification model was created entirely in Edge Impulse Studio.
 You can check out the project [here](https://studio.edgeimpulse.com/studio/847334) or in the description.
-I just made a few changes to the code, and now the result is displayed on the OLED monitor and LED. </p>
+I just made a few changes to the code, and now the result is displayed on the OLED monitor and LED.

 <p>This is a prototype embedded system for identifying solid waste using a Convolutional Neural Network (CNN), capable of classifying waste into four classes: metal, plastic, paper, and glass.
 The overall accuracy is 85.7% and the F1 score is 0.86 in the quantized model.
 The estimated latency is around 3089 ms. </p>